 Conform Gauze Rolls – These 3” gauze rolls are soft, lightweight, and stretch to conform to the horse’s leg or hoof.
 Use to protect the wound from rubbing against the outer bandage.

-Vetrap – A flexible, cohesive bandage that sticks only to itself, Vetrap can be used for bandaging minor wounds or wrapping hooves.
+Vetrap – A flexible, cohesive bandage that sticks only to itself, Vetrap works well for bandaging minor wounds or wrapping hooves.
 This bandage will not stick to the hair and doesn’t leave sticky residue on the skin.

-Elastikon – Elastikon is a strong adhesive bandage that stretches to fit any surface and can be used over a layer of conforming gauze to keep the wrapping securely in place.
+Elastikon – Elastikon is a strong adhesive bandage that stretches to fit any surface.
+Use it over a layer of conforming gauze to keep the wrapping securely in place.